danlark1/hse_missing_cs_education/homework/git/3-way-merge/README.md

 1. Create a branch called greeting and check it out
 2. Edit the greeting.txt to contain your favorite greeting
-3. Add greeting.txt files to the staging area
+3. Add greeting.txt file to the staging area
 4. Commit
 5. Switch back to the master branch
 6. Create a file README.md with information about this repository